abiddiscombe/whereabouts/README.md

 **Service Metadata** \
 [ GET ] Returns metadata about the Whereabouts API service and the source dataset.

+The `totalClasses` and `totalFeatures` fields are calculated from the source dataset.
+The `name`, `license`, `version`, and `documentation` fields are each optional and can be included by passing a single document (with matching key-value pairs) into a `metdata` collection within the MongoDB database.

 ## Deployment Guide
 The Whereabouts API Server is designed to operate as a Bring-Your-Own-Dataset utility.
 Providing a dataset consists of point GeoJSON features stored in MongoDB in accordance with the specification below, the server should be able to parse it.